River Thames & Crays Pond

 - The road swings to the right and after 150 metres you come out to a T-junction with a tarmac road, where you turn right, uphill, your direction 30°.

-- In 400 metres, as the road emerges from woods, [!] turn left over a stile marked with yellow arrows, to follow the public footpath, your direction 70°.
+- In 400 metres, as the road emerges from woods, [!] turn left through a wooden kissing gate, to follow the public footpath, your direction 70°.

-- In 20 metres cross another stile to pass wooden stables on your right.
+- In 20 metres go through another wooden kissing gate to pass wooden stables on your right.
 Now bear half left uphill over grass, in the direction of yellow arrows and in 35 metres bear right to go between fences, following more yellow arrows, your direction 70°.
 In a further 30 metres [!] with a wooden fence panel directly ahead of you, turn sharp left to follow the path around an earth pile, soon joining a farm track coming in from your left.

-- Keep on the farm track around the earth pile but before you reach the farmyard to Upper Gatehampton Farm (so marked on the OS map) cross a stile on your left and turn half left to go diagonally across a field, your direction 60°, making for a stile visible in the distance.
+- Keep on the farm track around the earth pile but before you reach the farmyard to Upper Gatehampton Farm (so marked on the OS map) go through a wooden kissing gate on your left and turn half left to go diagonally across a field, your direction 60°, making for a kissing gate in the distance.

-- In 230 metres, cross over this stile into Great Chalk Wood (so marked on the OS map) and in 5 metres turn half right to follow the footpath, your direction 85°.
+- In 230 metres, go through this wooden kissing gate and into Great Chalk Wood (so marked on the OS map) and in 5 metres turn half right to follow the footpath, your direction 85°.
 In 35 metres cross a path (marked ‘Permitted Footpath – Not a Public Right of Way – Persons may use at own risk’) and keep ahead on the public footpath, now a broader way, following yellow arrows.